Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences

 Bohmian mechanics, Lorentz invariance, relativity, quantum foundations

 Dürr, Detlef; Goldstein, Sheldon; Norsen, Travis; Struyve, Ward; and Zaghì, Nino, "Can Bohmian Mechanics Be Made Relativistic?"
 (2013).
-Faculty Publications.
-Paper 16.
+Physics: Faculty Publications, Smith College, Northampton, MA.